Sean Rodrigues ‘12 reflects on opportunities at the University

 Rodrigues grew up in Stoughton, Mass.
 His father is an engineer; his mother is a human resources director.
 Rodrigues garnered qualities from both parents.
 “My mom is really good at reading people,” Rodrigues says.
 “She has a knack for identifying someone’s innate personality despite having met them only once or twice.
 I was fortunate to have attained emotional intelligence from my mother.”

-Rodrigues arrived at the University intending to major in microbiology--until he googled salaries in the field, and realized he wanted to earn more than that if he were to pay off his school loans quickly.
+Rodrigues arrived at the University intending to major in microbiology--until he googled salaries in the field, and realized he would need to earn more in order to pay off his school loans quickly.

 The switch to chemical engineering addressed that issue, and also led to a summer research experience at Northwestern University working on plasmonics and optics in his junior year.
 “At the time I knew little about nanotechnology, but I knew it was ‘the future,’ so I was extremely excited about it,” Rodrigues says.

-Fortunately, the University of Rochester’s Institute of Optics is not only the oldest optics degree program in the United States but one of the best.
-Upon returning from his internship, Rodrigues emailed Lukas Novotny, then a professor of optics and physics at the University, and a leading expert in nanoscale plasmonics.
+Upon returning from his internship, Rodrigues emailed Lukas Novotny, then a professor of optics and physics at the University's renowned Institute of Optics and a leading expert in nanoscale plasmonics.

 Rodrigues spent his senior year working with Novotny on redesigning the fabrication process of gold-pyramidal nanoprobes for applications in near-field optical spectroscopy.

-When he first met the professor, “Lukas was so relaxed,” Rodrigues says.
+“Lukas was so relaxed,” Rodrigues says.
 “He’s recognized as one of the leaders in plasmonics; he has written one of the most cited texts in the field.
-Knowing his prestige and pitting that against his personality was such a surprise when I first met him.
 I was lucky to join his team and engage in the relaxed, yet prolific atmosphere that Lukas encouraged.”
 (Novotny is currently professor of photonics at the Department of Information Technology and Electrical Engineering at ETH Zurich, a public university in Switzerland.)

 Sights set on academia